<< Click to Display Table of Contents >> OAuth 2.0 configuration with Azure AD for the Work Portal |

 1.1 Log in to your Azure services

+Access your AzureAD subscription.
 To do so, you will need to sign in to Azure's portal at https://portal.azure.com.

 1.2.
 Go into your Active Directory

 1.3.
-Input the app's basic details
+Input the app's basic properties

 Give this app a name, and select Web App / API for its type.

-For its Sign-on URL note that you need to input the base URL where your end-users access Bizagi Work portal.
+For its Sign-on URL note that you need to input the base URL where your end-users access Bizagi Work Portal.

 Consider: